wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 description="Table 6: A Set of Sufficient Conditions for Collisions of MD4"
 %}

-If these constraints are the core of the attack, then they seem like a reasonable starting point to build our program out around.
+Since these constraints are the core of the attack, let's make them the core of our program as well - or at least its starting point.

 As a rough draft, we could represent zero constraints with a class like this: